-Preliminary analysis of precipitation outputs from the newer localized constructed analogue downscaling method (LOCA:

-30 Pierce et al., 2014) suggests that artifacts introduced by the BCSD method are likely to exist in other products as well.
+Preliminary analysis of precipitation outputs from the newer localized constructed analogue downscaling method (LOCA, Pierce et al., 2014) suggests that artifacts introduced by the BCSD method are likely to exist in other products as well.
 Ideally, future hydrologic projections could be driven by a dynamically downscaled climate model to avoid the artifacts introduced from statistical downscaling.
-However, full dynamical downscaling through the 21st century at the scale of the CONUS may remain computationally prohibitive for a number of years to come (see for example Liu et al., 2016).
+However, full dynamical downscaling through the 21st century on the scale of the CONUS may remain computationally prohibitive for a number of years to come (see for example Liu et al., 2016).
 In the interim, future work could replicate the method described here using quasi-dynamical downscaling methods (e.g., Gutmann et al., 2016).
-With the exception of limited mapping of 500-year floodplains, there is no national data available to evaluate how damages might increase with increasing flood magnitude above or below the 1% AEP event.
-However, there are some locations in the measures could decrease damages, while increases in development in flood-prone areas could increase them.
-While our modeling indicates that nationwide exposure to flooding will increase through the 21st century, the overall damages incurred will depend both on how we alter our emissions, and how we adapt to changing risks of future flooding.

-5 United States where floodplains are mapped at a range of magnitudes both above and below the 1% AEP event (FEMA, 2014).
-Case studies from these locations could allow us to explicitly model the damages encompassed by these smaller and larger events, and evaluate local changes in flood damages driven by a wider range of flood events.
+With the exception of limited mapping of 500-year floodplains, there are no national data available to evaluate how damages might increase with increasing flood magnitude above or below the 1 % AEP event.
+However, there are some locations in the United States where floodplains are mapped at a range of magnitudes both above and below the 1 % AEP event (FEMA, 2014).
+Case studies from these locations could allow us to explicitly model the damages encompassed by these smaller and larger events and evaluate local changes in flood damages driven by a wider range of flood events.

 Finally, we stress that even if global GHG emissions are substantially reduced, there is no a priori way to predict how humans will adapt to future flood risk under any emissions scenario.
-As summarized in Section 2.4, future demographic and 10 infrastructure changes could either increase or decrease damages from flooding in the future: increased flood protection
+As summarized in Sect.
+2.4, future demographic and infrastructure changes could either increase or decrease damages from flooding in the future: increased flood protection measures could decrease damages, while increases in development in flood-prone areas could increase them.
+While our modeling indicates that nationwide exposure to flooding will increase through the 21st century, the overall damages incurred will depend both on how we alter our emissions and how we adapt to changing risks of future flooding.